tdulcet/AutoPrimeNet/README.md

                         when checking for new versions of AutoPrimeNet and the GIMPS program.
 Not all programs provide alpha or beta releases.
+Default: 'stable' --no-watch            Report assignment results and upload proof files on the --timeout interval instead of immediately.
+This may be needed if the filesystem is unsupported.
+  --watch
-Default: 'stable' --no-color            Do not use color in output.
+  --no-color            Do not use color in output.
   --color
   --setup               Prompt for all the options that are needed to setup